 Trekking to Whitehaven Beach can be done by boat or helicopter.
 Many visitors choose to come to Whitehaven Beach each year to see its breathtaking beaches and white sands!
 It is located along the southeastern coast of the Whitsunday Islands you get there by air or boat only.

-The starting point to Whitehaven Beach is from Arlie beach which takes 1 hour and 20 minutes (34 km).
+The best way to get to Whitehaven Beach is by catching a ferry from Arlie beach which takes 1 hour and 20 minutes (34 km).
 This ferry ride is usually done via a guided tour.
-Seaplanes and helicopters are just a few of the ways to get to Whitehaven Beach.
-Sailing yachts are also popular means of travel to Whitehaven.
+Seaplanes and helicopters are another way to get to Whitehaven Beach.
+Sailing yachts are also a popular way to travel.

 From the Port of Airlie, a ferry departs hourly and will bring you to the Hamilton Marina, pick up additional passengers and from there it is about a 30 min ride to Whitehaven Beach.